xoidlabs/xoidrag/README.md

 # xoidrag

 **xoidrag** is an extremely customizable drag-and-drop library.
 It was designed for drag-and-drop behaviors that the developer wants the full control of, without copying over a whole library to their repo, or implementing the thing from scratch.
-It has a framework-agnsotic core.
+It has a framework-agnostic core.
 Mobile/touch devices are supported.
+To see it in action: https://xoidlabs.github.io/xoidrag

 To install:
 ```